vitaliy-sharandin/insurance-quotes-prediction/README.md

 - Run `uv sync` from root of project
 - Select the .venv created by uv as your runtime for jupyter file and run it
 <br/>**OR**
-- Run command`uv run jupyter nbconvert --to script --stdout --execute .\src\pib-group-solution.ipynb`
+- Run command `uv run jupyter nbconvert --to script --stdout --execute .\src\pib-group-solution.ipynb`

+## Experiment tracking
+- The notebook contains automatic `MLFlow` server launch and best experiment results tracking.

 ## Model distribution
 Model will be saved under `src/app/target` in `model.pkl` file